01

 For bulk category cleaning, clicking "Clean all" on a cleanup category (Active Marketing, Dead Marketing, Subscription, Notifications) first checks whether any unprotected sender in that category was recently active.
 If so, an OutlierView review screen appears before any action is taken.
 The user can protect recently-active senders one by one; the summary panel updates in real time to show exactly how many senders and emails will be affected.
 Protected senders are excluded from the clean without needing to dismiss the modal or lose their place.

-Ciela moves emails to the provider's Trash (Gmail) or Deleted Items (Outlook) folder — it does not permanently delete.
+Ciela moves emails to the provider's trash folder — Gmail uses Trash, Outlook uses Deleted Items, iCloud uses Deleted Messages.
+It does not permanently delete.
 Standard 30-day retention applies, giving users a safety net.
 The trash operation batches up to 1,000 messages per API call; trashing a 10,000-email sender takes roughly the same time as a single network round-trip.

 5Stats & Intelligence